-When looking into rehabilitation options for those in need of heroin addiction treatment, the amount of time spent in recovery is an important factor to consider.
+When looking into Cottonwood rehabilitation center and other options for those in need of heroin addiction treatment, the amount of time spent in recovery is an important factor to consider.
 Remember during the decision-making process that rehabilitation doesn’t follow the same timeline for every person.
 That being said, research shows that longer treatment for heroin addiction often results in more successful long-term sobriety than traditional 30-day residential rehab.

 Why Isn’t Long-Term Treatment More Popular?

 While incredibly common, outpatient heroin addiction treatment or shorter-term rehabilitation programs aren’t as successful when it comes to long-term recovery.
 These programs are so popular because insurance companies will often only cover only a short stay in a heroin rehab center if a stay at a rehabilitation center is covered at all.

 Without insurance, a stay in a heroin addiction recovery center can cost a considerable amount of money.
 Additionally, many people facing addiction also see shorter programs as less intimidating than longer stays.
 Because the goal of reaching 30 days is more easily accomplished than long-term sobriety, short recovery visits are more popular.

 Despite the fact that long-term treatment for heroin addiction isn’t as popular as shorter treatment periods, it benefits the patient in a number of ways:

 - Better therapy opportunities: Because clients remain in the heroin addiction recovery center for a longer period of time, they have more opportunity to work on their underlying issues of addiction with the same team of therapists and staff they were surrounded with at the beginning of their recovery.